alisonailea/DigitalMenuPrototype/README.md

   SASS (<http://sass-lang.com/install>)

 ## Steps
-1. Clone the repository
+1. Fork the project repository
+2. Clone your Fork to your computer
-2. Inside the project folder run `npm install` to grab the node dependencies
+3. Inside the project folder run `npm install` to grab the node dependencies
+4. Do any work you see fit
+5. Commit and Push back up to your Project Fork
+6. Send a pull request back to this Repository.

 ### To run the server
 On the top level of the project run 'node app.js'